gridwalks/JoCoNCBusDirectory/DEPLOYMENT.md

 ## Troubleshooting

 ### Database Connection Issues
-- Verify `DATABASE_URL` is set correctly in Netlify environment variables
+- Verify `NETLIFY_DATABASE_URL` is set correctly in Netlify environment variables
+- If using Netlify's Neon integration, `NETLIFY_DATABASE_URL` is automatically created
 - Check that your Neon database allows connections from Netlify IPs
 - Ensure SSL mode is set to `require` in connection string